Lupt: Release and Reception

 The Mumbai Mirror gave the film a resoundingly negative review, noting the overuse of cliches and horror film tropes.
 The Economic Times wrote a review that "despite a decent script, the story starts to spiral downwards in a few minutes."
 Times Of India gave it a rating of two stars out of five.
-Giving one star out of five, The Indian Express called the movie "plain horrible."
+Shubhra Gupta of The Indian Express gave the film one star out of five, calling it "plain horrible."